CLI Commands

 bw run my-script --parallel=unbounded

-bw run my-script --no-prefix
+bw run my-script --output-style=grouped

 # Run an inline command from each workspace's directory